Our 2022 Chartered Stars

-The winners of our 2021 Chartered Star competition are James Skilton and Mariee Payne.
+The winners of our 2021 Chartered Star competition, who will be attending the summit in 2022, are James Skilton and Mariee Payne.
 Here's a bit about them and a look at their winning entries.

-James Skilton is an Audit and Accounts Trainee in his first year at Wilson Wright, an independent accounting, tax and business advisory firm based in the City of London.
+James Skilton is an Audit and Accounts Semi-Senior in his third year at Wilson Wright, an independent accounting, tax and business advisory firm based in the City of London.

 Having taken a more unconventional route into accountancy, James graduated from the University of Liverpool in 2017 with a degree in Biochemistry.
 Following his graduation, James spent the next five months travelling across South East Asia, Australia and New Zealand.
 It was during this time, he says that ‘his eyes were really opened’ to the measure of issues faced globally surrounding sustainability, education and economic injustice.